ares466/aws-notes/devops-pro/DYNAMODB.md

 Each DynamoDB table has an RCU and WCU burst pool (300 seconds) that is used when additional RCU/WCUs are used.

+## Operations

+Data can be retrieved from a DynamoDB table using queries or scans.

+The **query** operation accepts a single PK value and an optional SK value or range.
+The query operation will return zero or more items with the specified primary key.

+The RCUs consumed equals the size of all returned items.
+Conditional filtering or projects discard data *after* capacity is calculated.

+The **scan** operation is the most flexible read operation, but also the least efficient.
+The scan operation reads every item in the table, consuming the capacity of *every item*.

+## Consistency

 ## Backups

 DynamoDB offers on-demand and point-in-time recovery (PITR) backups.